pponec/Schulze/README.md

-# An online Schulze voting system.
+# An online Schulze voting system (Czech localization by Ponec)

 ## License
 This code is licensed under the GNU General Public License v3.0.